TritonDataCenter/containerpilot/documentation/21-faq/README.md

 tl;dr: ContainerPilot is designed for Docker-style containers, but it can run anywhere, including in multi-process containers, infrastructure containers, and VMs.

-### I want to use Etcd (or ZooKeeper), but all the examples demonstrate Consul

-The service catalog that ContainerPilot looks up and registers services in is pluggable.
-Consul and Etcd are supported now, there is [discussion of ZooKeeper as well](https://github.com/joyent/containerpilot/issues/142).

 ### Can ContainerPilot start X before starting my main app?

 ContainerPilot can run tasks before starting the main app/process in the container, but those startup tasks must successfully complete and `exit 0` before ContainerPilot will continue and start the main app.
 If you need to run multiple processes simultaneously, you should use a supervisor such as runit or a coprocess.